wormhole-foundation/example-wormhole-lending/example-2/README.md

     Intuitively, if deposited amounts are high relative to borrowed amounts, then a deposit should not earn much interest, and a borrow should not be charged much interest.
 On the converse, if borrowed amounts are high (a.k.a. utilization rate is high), then we want to hike up the deposit interest rate to encourage more deposits relative to borrows.
 This philosophy is at the heart of the variable interest rate model.

-    Our interest rate model is a simpler version of the [model used by Aave](https://docs.aave.com/risk/liquidity-risk/borrow-interest-rate).
-Our model is simpler because we don’t use a piecewise function and instead use a single linear function.
-This model can be replaced with a piecewise linear function, or something more complicated (e.g. Euler uses a [control-theory-set rate](https://docs.euler.finance/getting-started/white-paper#reactive-interest-rates)).
+    Our interest rate model is a version of the [model used by Aave](https://docs.aave.com/risk/liquidity-risk/borrow-interest-rate).
+This model can be replaced with something more complicated (e.g. Euler uses a [control-theory-set rate](https://docs.euler.finance/getting-started/white-paper#reactive-interest-rates)).
+Below, we describe the form of the basic linear model.
 The interest owed by a borrower (since the last update of the accrual index) can be written out as

     $t \cdot (a \cdot \frac{N_{borrowed}}{N_{deposited}} + b)$